appscode/third-party-tools/storage/nfs/README.md

 ### Use NFS volume through PVC

-You can also use the NFS volume through `PersistentVolumeVlaims`.
+You can also use the NFS volume through a `PersistentVolumeClaim`.
 You have to create a `PersistentVolume` that will hold the information about NFS server.
-Then, you have to create a `PersistentVolumeVlaims` that will be bounded with the `PersistentVolume`.
+Then, you have to create a `PersistentVolumeClaim` that will be bounded with the `PersistentVolume`.
 Finally, you can mount the PVC into a pod.

 **Create PersistentVolume :**